RastkoD/Virgil_Website/README.md

-# Virgil - portfolio/business website for football player
+# Virgil - portfolio/business website for the football player
 #### This is a responsive online website with slick slider and other stuff.

 ### :rocket: [DEMO](https://blackcrownwatches.netlify.com/)